-10 minute of hands on time and only 4 ingredients stand between you and your dog’s new favorite treat!
-This peanut butter dog treat recipe is simple to make, gluten free, and full of good for your dog ingredients.
+10 minutes of hands-on time and only 4 ingredients stand between you and your dog's new favorite treat!
+This peanut butter dog treats recipe is simple to make, gluten-free, and full of good for your dog ingredients.

 What ingredients are needed to make this dog treat recipe?

 Believe it or not, making dog treats from scratch is easier than driving to the store and buying a box of treats!
 Plus, it's healthier for your dog and cheaper too in the long run

 - Gluten Free Flour: You can use regular AP flour in an equal amount in this recipe.
 One of our dogs has a gluten sensitivity, so we avoid it at all costs.